AnatoliyLarkin/mini-MLST/README.md

 Offline extention for MiniMLST program allows free and effective opportunity to study and interpret multilocus sequence typing data for Neisseria gonorrhoeae.

-Current version of offline-MiniMLST supports 3 modes:
+## The current version of Offline Mini MLST supports 3 modes:

-1) Obtain MLST from nucleotide profile
-This mode allows to determine which sequence-type will be characterized by entered nucleotide profile.
-In addition, in case of unknown nucleotide profile, the most similar MLSTs will be shown.
-Output of this mode is accompanied with sequences alignment.
-Notice, that nucleotide profiles, that differ from the entered one by more than two mismatches will not be shown.
-Mode input supports sequences, containing 18 nucleotides in capital notation (ATGC).
-In case of doubtful nucleotide position or gaps letter N is required.
+1. Obtain MLST from nucleotide profile.
+This mode allows you to determine which sequence type is characterized by the entered nucleotide profile.
+Additionally, if the nucleotide profile is unknown, the most similar MLSTs are displayed.
+The output of this mode is accompanied by a sequence alignment.
+Note that nucleotide profiles differing by more than two mismatches will not be displayed.
+The input mode supports sequences containing 18 nucleotides in uppercase (ATGC).
+In case of doubtful nucleotide positions or gaps, the letter N is required.

-2) Obtain nucleotide profile from MLST
-This mode allows to extract the reference nucleotide profile for specific MLST.
+2. Obtain Nucleotide Profile from MLST.
+This mode allows you to extract the reference nucleotide profile for a specific MLST.
 Input supports numbers [0-9].
-MLST of interest will be graphically charactized by nucleotide profile with included coordinates and SNPs.
+The MLST of interest will be graphically characterized by the nucleotide profile with included coordinates and SNPs.

-3) Determine which genogroup the sequence type belongs to This mode allows to obtain the genogroup, that will be characteristic for MLST of interest.
-Input supports numbers [0-9].
-In addition to genogroup determination, output also provides the list of other      MLSTs inside the specific genogroup.
+3. This mode allows you to determine the genogroup that will be characteristic of the MLST of interest.
+The input supports numbers [0-9].
+In addition to genogroup determination, the output also provides a list of other MLSTs within the specified genogroup.

-Before program execution ensure, that you have following packages installed and updated: Pandas, regex, biopython.
+Before running the program, make sure you have installed and updated the following packages: Pandas, regex, Biopython.
 You can download them manually or type 'pip install -r requirements.txt'.

-To execute the program type 'python3 MiniMLST.py'.
+To run the program, type 'python3 MiniMLST.py'.

-Information about program navigation is available by writing command 'help' or '4' in main menu.
-To ensure the stable and effective program usage we recommend you to follow console guidelines and input appropriate data only.
+Information about program navigation is available by typing "help" or "4" in the main menu.
+To ensure stable and effective use of the program, we recommend that you follow the console guidelines and enter only appropriate data.

-If any problems, errors or questions arose, please contact us - larkinanatanat@yandex.ru
+## Copyright:
+© This is an open software distributed under the terms of the Creative Commons Attribution License , which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

+## Funding:

+This work was supported by the Russian Science Foundation Grant No. 24-25-20084

+## Citation: